GibMirChaoscob/GibMirChaoscob/README.md

 - 👀 I’m interested in you
 - 🌱 I’m currently learning how to trap children
 - 💞️ I’m looking to collaborate on Alcohol
-- 📫 How to reach me Koks
+- 📫 How to reach me: Koks
 - 😄 Pronouns: Deine/Mudda
 - ⚡ Fun fact: i hate children